-- (ix) Lack of Respect, courtesy towards Tribunal and Opposing Counsel: 17 out of 81 of respondents.
-Examples: Abusing the arbitrators after a bifurcated hearing on liability in order to try to keep down the amount of damages on the quantum hearing; repeatedly complaining to the tribunal of a deprivation of due process every time there is a denial of an application, hyper aggressive behavior asking for reconsideration of every ruling not in their favor, disparaging adversaries, constantly alerting the arbitrators that they may be overturned on "appeal" unless they are given access to certain information; Several reported abusive behavior towards opposing counsel. - (x) Frustrating an orderly and fair hearing: 25 out of 81 of respondents.
-Examples: Respondents reported many instances of such conduct; "Running out the clock", raising (too) many objection in order to fluster opposing counsel, pretending to have documents in hand to scare witnesses into testifying as desired but actually holding blank pieces of paper; incorrect translations of pivotal documents, putting witnesses on the witness list that counsel had no intention of calling to confuse the adversary and cover up who the real witnesses were; withdrawing the claim a day before hearing requiring a change in the order of proof and requiring counterclaimant to muster its case overnight; showing up at the hearing with boxes that appeared to be full of exhibits to intimidate the opposing party that were in fact empty; baiting witnesses and calling them liars, insisted upon the existence of supporting documentation but never submitting any.
+- (ix) Lack of Respect, Courtesy towards Tribunal and Opposing Counsel: 17 out of 81 of respondents.
+Examples: Abusing the arbitrators after a bifurcated hearing on liability in order to try to keep down the amount of damages on the quantum hearing; repeatedly complaining to the tribunal of a deprivation of due process every time there is a denial of an application; hyper-aggressive behavior asking for reconsideration of every ruling not in their favor; disparaging adversaries; constantly alerting the arbitrators that they may be overturned on "appeal" unless they are given access to certain information.
+Several reported abusive behavior towards opposing counsel. - (x) Frustrating an Orderly and Fair Hearing: 25 out of 81 of respondents.
+Examples: Respondents reported many instances of such conduct: "Running out the clock;" raising (too) many objections in order to fluster opposing counsel; pretending to have documents in hand to scare witnesses into testifying as desired but actually holding blank pieces of paper; incorrect translations of pivotal documents; putting witnesses on the witness list whom counsel had no intention of calling to confuse the adversary and cover up who the real witnesses were; withdrawing the claim a day before the hearing, requiring a change in the order of proof and requiring counterclaimant to muster its case overnight; showing up at the hearing with boxes that appeared to be full of exhibits to intimidate the opposing party that were in fact empty; baiting witnesses and calling them liars; insisting upon the existence of supporting documentation but never submitting any.
+11

 Which of these would the reader classify as guerilla tactics?
 All would agree that the tactics identified present different level of reprehensibility.
-Some are not only unethical, but unlawful acts.
+12 Some are not only unethical, but unlawful acts.
 Others may not amount to criminal behavior but run counter to ethics rules.
-A last set of strategies serve to delay the proceedings, gain unfair advantage or obstruct an orderly hearing.
-Are any of these acceptable and appropriate behavior in the vigorous representation of one's client?
+Yet other strategies serve to delay the proceedings, confer unfair advantage or obstruct an orderly hearing.
+Finally, some may reflect cultural differences and may constitute completely acceptable behavior in some jurisdictions.
+Are these tactics acceptable and appropriate behavior in the vigorous representation of one's client?
 Is all fair in love and war?
-Or should those too be addressed in any new ethical code for arbitration counsel in international arbitration?
+Or should guerrilla-like tactics, too, be addressed in any new ethical code for arbitration counsel in international arbitration?

-&lt;sup>9 The number of respondents to all categories adds up to more than 55 because some gave more than one example.
+11 The number of respondents to all categories adds up to more than the 55 who stated that they had been subjected to guerrilla tactics because some respondents gave more than one example.

-&lt;sup>10 Horvath supra note 2. ("Guerrilla tactics range from the completely illegal and inappropriate, such as witness intimidation and phone tapping, to the merely sly, such as ambushing the opposing party with new evidence or ex-parte conversations with arbitrators.")
+12 See Horvath, supra note 4, at 297 ("Guerrilla tactics range from the completely illegal and inappropriate, such as witness intimidation and phone tapping, to the merely sly, such as ambushing the opposing party with new evidence or ex-parte conversations with arbitrators").